kayoyin/Prodigy/README.md

 ### Music composition with recurrent neural networks (RNN)
 We chose to implement an artificial neural network for its sheer prediction power after enough training.
 Because of the sequential nature of music, the dependency of the value of the notes at a certain time step to the music that precedes it, a recurrent neural network rather than a feedforward neural network is the necessary choice.

 More specifically, we implemented a Long short-term memory network (LSTM).
-This [article](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) gives a through explanation of LSTM networks, but to briefly summarise, LSTM units in our RNN will be able to recognize and learn long-time patterns, which is what we need for music composition.
+This [article](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) gives a through explanation of LSTM networks, but the main idea is that LSTM units in our RNN will be able to recognize and learn long-time patterns, which is what we need for music composition.

 We decided to use an external C++ library for machine learning, [mlpack](https://www.mlpack.org) to build and train our LSTM network.